aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 ### Setting Type Configuration

-If this is the first time registering, you will need to set up the type configuration used for each of these types, containing the access token for connecting to GitLab.
+If this is the first time registering, you will need to set up the type configuration used for each of these types, containing the endpoint and the API KEY for connecting to New Relic.
 We recommend entering the api key into Systems Manager, say under path `/cfn/newrelic/api-key`, and then referring to it, e.g. as `{{resolve:ssm-secure:/cfn/newrelic/api-key}}`.